MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.fr-fr/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 ### <a name="task-4-create-calculated-columns"></a>**Tâche 4 :** **Créer des colonnes calculées**

-Dans cette tâche, vous allez ajouter des colonnes supplémentaires pour permettre le filtrage et le regroupement selon différentes périodes.
-Vous allez également créer une colonne calculée qui contrôlera l’ordre de tri des autres colonnes.
+In this task you will add additional columns to enable filtering and grouping by different time periods.
+You will also create a calculated column to control the sort order of other columns.

-*Par souci pratique, toutes les définitions DAX de ce labo peuvent être copiées à partir du fichier **D:\PL300\Labs\04-create-dax-calculations-in-power-bi-desktop\Assets\Snippets.txt**.*
+*Par souci pratique, toutes les définitions DAX de ce labo peuvent être copiées à partir du fichier **D:\PL300\Labs\05-create-dax-calculations-in-power-bi-desktop\Assets\Snippets.txt**.*

 1. Dans le groupe **Calculs** du ruban contextuel **Outils de table**, cliquez sur **Nouvelle colonne**.